SamthinkGit/service-robotics-blog/content/practice-1.md

 ### 🧩 Putting It All Together

-With all components ready, the main loop runs BSA until blocked, then re-plans and executes the path, ensuring the robot stays on the path.
+With all components ready, **the main loop runs BSA until blocked, then re-plans and executes the path**, ensuring the robot stays on the path.
 If needed, the robot starts a recovery by restarting the planification.
 This ensures that the robot can handle unexpected situations, such as obstacles that were not initially detected, and continue cleaning effectively.

 ```python
 # Pseudocode of bsa